GCMO/Admin-Dashboard/README.md

 STACK:

 React, React-Context, Tailwind, SyncFusion.
-All data is fake and connected to Data/dummy.jsx
+All data is fake and connected to Data/dummy.jsx .
+However most of this data is setup dynamically to simplify connection with server & db.

 OBJECTIVE: